Administrative divisions of Michigan: Home rule villages

 Home rule villages are governed and incorporated under the Home Rule Village Act of 1909.
 Like home rule cities, the act provides a framework for a home rule village to create and amend its charter giving them more flexibility than general law villages.
 For any settlement to incorporate as a village, be it home rule or general, it must have a population of at least 150 and have a population density of at least 100 people per square mile.

 Home rule villages must have an elected president, clerk and legislative body and indicate the election or appointment of other essential officers and boards.
 However unlike general law villages, the president in a home rule village may be elected by the village legislative body from its own ranks instead of being directly elected by the village electors.
 Other than these basic requirements, home rule village governments vary greatly in structure and size.

 Township

-In Michigan, townships are a statutory unit of local government, meaning that they have only those powers expressly provided or fairly implied by state law.
+In Michigan, townships are a statutory unit of local government, meaning that they have only those powers expressly granted by state law, any power fairly implied by state law, and those powers essential to the township's existence.
 They are the most basic form of local government in Michigan, and should be distinguished from survey townships.
 All Michigan residents who do not live in an incorporated city live in a township.
-As of May 2007, there were 1,242 civil townships, divided into general law townships with the basic powers of local government, and charter townships with somewhat superior authority and privileges.
+As of May 2024, there were 1,240 civil townships, divided into general law townships with the basic powers of local government, and charter townships with somewhat superior authority and privileges.